Skip to main content

 1. The Big Picture

-Endorsed uses a machine learning model to score every candidate’s fraud risk.
-Think of it like a credit score for hiring: the system looks at dozens of data points about a candidate and produces a single risk level.
+Endorsed uses a machine learning model to create a prediction score for every candidate’s fraud risk.
+The system looks at hundreds of data points about a candidate to produce this single risk level.

 The four risk levels are: